 Poverty in Malawi has been at critical levels for decades.
 Of the 15.9 million Malawians, about 12 million are living below the international poverty line ($1.25 a day) and approximately 14.3 million are living on less than $2.00 a day, according to the Rural Poverty Portal.

-Many Malawians work in agriculture, and it is hard for them to produce enough crop to maintain an income above the international poverty line.
+Many Malawians work in agriculture, and it is hard for them to produce enough crops to maintain an income above the international poverty line.
 With parental death, disease and crop failure, the obstacles that many Malawians face are abounding.
 Discussed below are the leading facts that thoroughly explain and illuminate the pressing issue of poverty in Malawi.

 - Over 90,000 Malawi individuals live with HIV/AIDS, which accounts for every one in ten adults.

 - Only 65.8 percent of Malawi’s population can read and write by the age of 15, according to the CIA.

 - Due to poverty, poor access to health care, disease and food shortage, the average life expectancy for a Malawian is 63 years, which is 25 years more than it was in 1960, according to The World Bank.

 - There is only one doctor for every 50,000 individuals, according to the World Health Organization.

 - Malawi’s economy is mainly agricultural, constituting 80% of the population living in rural areas.